edersonjseder/pop_movies_involves/README.md

 _'keytool -list -v -keystore movies.keystore -alias pop_movies -storepass [password] -keypass [password]'_\
 to sign the app and upload on GooglePlay.\ It can also be done with Android Studio through Gradle option by clicking app -> android and click the signingReport task and it will be generated the SHA certificate.

 The project is properly signed already, so only do the test verification through the Gradle task to validate the app signed.
-To create a release apk, just go to the Gradle option and click _app -> install_ and click in the installRelease gradle task (with a phone connected) and it will be generated an apk on _&lt;ProjectPath&gt;\&lt;ModuleName&gt;\build\outputs\apk_
+To create a release apk, just go to the Gradle option and click _app -> install_ and click in the installRelease gradle task (with a phone connected) and it will be generated an apk on _&lt;&lt;ProjectPath&gt;&gt;/&lt;&lt;ModuleName&gt;&gt;/build/outputs/apk_

 As for the API_KEY of the TMDB API I used my personal, so I saved on the gradle.properties, which I put in the .gitignore file so that this sensitive information doesn't go to the public, I kindly ask you to use what you have, just put it in gradle.properties like that: API_KEY="&lt;&lt;api_key&gt;&gt;" because on the app.gradle the groovy script gets the api from there to be used with the API requests.